Battle of the Books is a summer reading program and team trivia competition for students entering grades 6 – 9.

 Battle of the Books Titles - Previous years

-In 2021 the Lancaster Public Library teams were the Battle of the Books champions in our first ever virtual competition.
+In 2023 the Kenmore Library team were the Battle of the Books Champions

 A Look Back at Battle of the Books